 - Nate Silver recently visited A&M and kindly made time to meet with our statistics students and talk about his work in ‘data journalism’.
 Here are some pictures.

 - What can you do with an undergraduate degree in statistics?
 The American Statistical Association has some example student profiles.

-- CareerCast ranked data scientist and statistician as the top 2 jobs of 2016.
+- CareerCast ranked statistician and data scientist as among the top 5 jobs in both 2016 and 2017.